 Access Library Resources (Databases) Off-campus

-Click on "off-campus login", or select the hyperlinked title of any resource to be prompted for your library login before the resource opens.
+There are three ways to access the library's online resources.
+You may click on "off-campus access" from the navigation list, use a search box, or select the hyperlinked title of any resource.
+You will be prompted for your library login before the resource opens.
 Your library login is the same as your MyPSC.
 See Tech Support for more information.

 Checkout and Renewal of Library Materials

 Faculty may check out library materials from any collection including reference and periodicals (bound and unbound).
 The length of regular checkout is 2 weeks; however, the due date may be edited upon request if a material is needed longer.